sivy/monkinetic-2020-content/posts/2014-08-01-docker-openstack-testing-followup.md

+date: 2014-08-01 18:06
+excerpt: Last week I wrote about an issue I was having with Docker and running mysql (among other things).
+title: Docker, Openstack, testing followup
 ---
-Title: 'Docker, Openstack, testing followup'
-Date: 2014-08-01 18:06
-layout: post
-excerpt: >
-  Last week I wrote about an issue I was having with Docker and running mysql (among other things).
----

 Last week I wrote about an issue I was having with Docker and running mysql (among other things):

->The issue I'm on right now is that mysql-server won't start.
+&gt;The issue I'm on right now is that mysql-server won't start.
 I tried starting (and restarting) it manually in my Dockerfile with `RUN service mysql start` after mysql is installed but always get a policy-rc.d error.

 What I finally learned (after some research and some helpful folks in the #docker IRC) is that Docker is really designed to run a single process in a limited jail-like environment.
 It's not a virtual machine, which is why containers are smaller and way faster to start.